-For the fourth year the ‘Cracker Fair’ will host 220 international and local artisans and artists, food trucks and entertainment over this November weekend at the stunning abbey
+For the sixth year the ‘Cracker Fair’ will host 220 international and local artisans and artists, food trucks and entertainment over this November weekend at the stunning abbey.

-If you are looking for a beautiful place to stay during the festive period, why not head over to our special offers page to see our December Special?
+If you are looking for a beautiful place to stay while you check out these Christmas markets in the South of France or any other time during the festive period, why not head over to our special offers page to see our December Special?